magento/catalog-storefront/app/code/Magento/CatalogStorefrontConnector/README.md

 - storefront.catalog.product.connector
 - storefront.catalog.category.connector

-Theses queues hold changed entity id to avoid performance issue during entity save Message format is described in \Magento\CatalogStorefrontConnector\Model\Data\UpdatedEntitiesDataInterface
+These queues hold changed entity id to, which will be processed later in consumer to avoid performance degradation during entity save
+Message format is described in \Magento\CatalogStorefrontConnector\Model\Data\UpdatedEntitiesDataInterface

 # Logging